 This misconception probably arises from the fact that Heat Transfer and Power Consumption are both measured in Watts.

 While they are not the same, they both ARE related!
-A high performance Core i7 processor is going to consume more Power and thus have a higher TDP than, say, a low performance Intel Atom processor which draws a fraction of the power from the wall.
+A high performance i7 processor with multiple cores is going to consume more Power and thus have a higher TDP than, say, a low performance Intel Atom processor which draws a fraction of the power from the wall.

 So the key point to remember here is that TDP and Power Consumption are two different aspects of a processor but they are related.

 Take the latest extreme performance Core i9-9900K processor.